NiborGnu/color-game/README.md

 ### Credits
 + #### Content
-    - The inspiration to make the Game come from [Michelle Huang](https://codepen.io/itsmhuang/pen/oxaReK).
-However I did do all the coding myself and did not copy any line directly.
+    - The inspiration to make the Game comes from [Michelle Huang](https://codepen.io/itsmhuang/pen/oxaReK).
+However, I did do all the coding myself and did not copy any line directly.

 + #### Inspiration

-    * [Code Institute](https://codeinstitute.net/) - For the training and classes in all the basics of HTML and CSS and JS
+    * [Code Institute](https://codeinstitute.net/) - For the training and classes in all the basics of HTML, CSS and JS

-    * [JavaScript Mastery](https://www.youtube.com/c/javascriptmastery) - Fore awesome js tutorialsz
+    * [JavaScript Mastery](https://www.youtube.com/c/javascriptmastery) - For awesome JS tutorials